in

 How to take the Contraceptive Pills?

-There are two types of pills that are of 21-day and 28-day packages.
+Two types of pills are of 21-day and 28-day packages.

 If you’re opting for a 28-day pill course then you’ll have to take a pill for 21 days which is known as an “active” pill that contains hormones.